MR-Mostafa/javascript-questions-persian/fa-IR/README-FA.md

 #### پاسخ: ج

 A generator function "pauses" its execution when it sees the `yield` keyword.
-First, we have to let the function yield the string "Do you love JavaScript?", which can be done by calling `game.next().value`.
+First, we have to let the function yield the string "Do you love JavaScript؟", which can be done by calling `game.next().value`.

 Every line is executed, until it finds the first `yield` keyword.
 There is a `yield` keyword on the first line within the function: the execution stops with the first yield! _This means that the variable `answer` is not defined yet!_